Scaling of the geomagnetic secular variation time scales: Introduction

 In addition to the scaling exponent $\gamma$, \Eq{taupwrlaw} also introduces a time scale $\tau_*$.
 Being interpreted as a typical secular variation time scale, $\tau_*$ was used to deduce the magnetic Reynolds number inside the outer core \cite[]{Christensen04}, to estimate the predictability of the geodynamo \cite[]{Lhuillier11a} and to rescale the time axis for the interpretation of simulation results \cite[]{Bouligand16}.
 This leads to the important question of whether $\tau_*$ can generally be considered as a typical time scale for the time variation of the magnetic field inside the outer core.

 As discussed above, all previous results are based on the Gauss coefficients and refer to the behaviour of the magnetic field outside the core.
 In this paper, we introduce a magnetic energy spectrum $F(l,r)$, a magnetic time-variation spectrum $\FBt(l,r)$ and a magnetic time-scale spectrum $\tau(l,r)$ that are defined for all regions above the inner core.
 We examine these spectra at different depth $r$, including the CMB boundary layer, using a numerical geodynamo model in order to shed some light on the questions raised in this section.
+A main result is that for the magnetic field components with smaller $l$, the scaling of the time scales with $l$ at the core surface is different from that in the interior of the outer core.
+So it is generally unreliable to infer typical magnetic time scales inside the outer core from surface observations.